ddmitov/perl-executing-browser/README.md

   <a name="icon"></a>
 * **Icon:**
   A PEB-based application can have its own icon and it must be located at ``{PEB_binary_directory}/resources/app/app.png``.
-If this file is found during application startup, it will be used as the icon of all windows and dialog boxes.
-If this file is not found, the default icon embedded into the resources of the browser binary will be used.
+If this file is found during application startup, it is used as the icon of the application and all dialog boxes.
+If this file is not found, the default icon embedded into the resources of the browser binary is used.

 ## Data Directory
 Data directory is not hard coded in C++ code, but a separation of data files and code is generally a good practice.
 Data directory should contain any files, that a PEB-based application is going to use or produce.
 The recommended data directory is ``{PEB_binary_directory}/resources/data``.
 Perl scripts can access this folder using the following code: